leo-ls/cf-destination-proxy/README.md

 Proxying local requests to CF destinations takes 3 steps:

-1. Your local application router checks the environment for the ```destinations``` variable, and forwards the request to the local ```proxyHost:proxyPort```;
+1. Your app's application router checks the environment for the ```destinations``` variable, and forwards the request to the local ```proxyHost:proxyPort```;
 2. The local proxy server rewrites the request origin and path and then forwards it to the deployed proxy, with appropriate authorization;
-3. The remote proxy extracts the destination name from the rewritten path, fetches the destination from the CF Destination service and finally forwards the original request to the destination.
+3. The remote proxy (which is essentially a [```@sap/approuter```](https://www.npmjs.com/package/@sap/approuter)) extracts the destination name from the rewritten path, fetches the destination from the CF Destination service and finally forwards the original request to the destination.

 ## Usage

 ### Prerequisites

-This tool should be deployed in a development space in SAP BTP (preferrably 😅), so you must have appropriate accesses to the deployment target.
+This tool should be deployed in a development space in SAP BTP, so you must have appropriate accesses to the deployment target.

 Also, your project must have a local [application router](https://www.npmjs.com/package/@sap/approuter).